collapsed-stacks/startups/questions/14/is-creating-branding-website-stationery-etc-an-important-first-step-if-i-m-l.md

 - posted by: [irms](https://stackexchange.com/users/49306/irms) on 2015-09-06
 - score: 2

-<p>I think Delicia laid it out pretty well.
-Spend money or time on a CLEAN website (does not have to be flashy) and give great examples of your best work. </p>
+I think Delicia laid it out pretty well.
+Spend money or time on a CLEAN website (does not have to be flashy) and give great examples of your best work.

-<p>Then make it clear and easy for people to contact you to get started (whether or a phone call or sign up process).</p>
+Then make it clear and easy for people to contact you to get started (whether or a phone call or sign up process).

-<p>With that tool in your hand, you can go to meetups or start cold calling and use your site as a selling tool. </p>
+With that tool in your hand, you can go to meetups or start cold calling and use your site as a selling tool.

-<p>As for renting office space, for a website business that's not typically something you need to get started.
-Meeting at a coffee shop or a cowork space should work equally well for you at the beginning.</p>
+As for renting office space, for a website business that's not typically something you need to get started.
+Meeting at a coffee shop or a cowork space should work equally well for you at the beginning.

 ## Answer 39